 Your main point of contact at school should always be your child’s class teacher.
 You can contact the class teacher, who will be able to discuss your concerns.
 If you need to speak with other staff members, such as the SENCO, then the class teacher or school office staff will be able to help you arrange this.

-The schools have Home Link Workers that you can also discuss concerns with.
+The schools has a Home Link Worker that you can also discuss concerns with.
 Support 4 SEND (https://www.hants.gov.uk/socialcareandhealth/childrenandfamilies/specialneeds/support4send) and Parent Voice (http://www.parentvoice.info/en/Home_Page) are organisation that provides emotional support and strategies for parents of children with special education needs.

 How will school support my child?